 A person’s activities over a 24 hour period can be divided into physical activity, sedentary behavior and sleep.
 These three behaviors are complementary in that if the amount of one increases, then the others decrease.
 It is well known that each of these behaviors is related to children and adolescents’ health, however it is necessary to investigate which combinations of these 3 behaviors over a one day period (24 hours) benefit health in order to obtain an accurate understanding.

 Recently, the importance of ‘Movement Behavior’ has gathered momentum, especially in Western countries, with an increasing number of studies being carried out to assess their effects on health.
-Canada and Australia have released 24-hour Movement Guidelines that show the recommended number of hours for each behavior in children and adolescents.?
+Canada and Australia have released 24-hour Movement Guidelines that show the recommended number of hours for each behavior in children and adolescents.
 These guidelines recommend at least 180 minutes of physical activity (of which one hour should be medium to high intensity exercise), under 2 hours of screen time, and at least 8 to 10 hours of sleep (9 to 11 hours for 5 to 11 year olds) each day.
 The Asia Pacific Region is also planning to develop similar guidelines.

 Very little research has been carried out in Japan on the relationship between meeting these guidelines and individuals’ health indicators.
 In the face of mounting evidence from Western countries, it is necessary to conduct research on Japanese populations to assess whether or not these guidelines should be promoted to children and adolescents in Japan.